HotswapProjects/HotswapAgent/plugin/hotswap-agent-weld-plugin/README.md

 [Weld/CDI](http://weld.cdi-spec.org/)
 =====================================
 Reinject injection points after bean redefinition.
 Define and register a new bean into running BeanManager if a new bean class is defined.
 Redefine proxy class if proxied class is redefined.
 Appropriate redefinition can be specified in `hotswap-agent.properties` file.
-Generaly there are 2 approaches what to do after bean class redefinition:
+Generally there are 2 approaches what to do after bean class redefinition:

 * reinject injection points in existing bean instances - bean state **survives**